When an authnrequest is canceled, statusMessage should contain a message telling what happened.

 Points where not succes is returned by authentic must be found (in authentic2/idp/saml2/saml2_endpoints.py) and a statusmessage should be set using a translatable string (lasso expect UTF-8 strings, so the string must be encoded before being set in login.response.status.statusMessage).

-#3 Updated by Josué Kouka almost 4 years ago
+#3 Updated by Josué Kouka over 4 years ago

 - File 0001-Status-message-added-when-user-refuse-to-consent-or-.patch View added

 - Status changed from Nouveau to En cours